Citadel-Station-13/CitadelLore/wiki/Nanotrasen.md

 Accounting sets the bars and lays out what goals need met and where the company stands.
 Suffice to say, most other parts of the company are forced to take Accounting seriously, or be at risk in their own jobs.
-Social Resources and Accounting tend to be joined at the hip in most systems and sectors, as their work often impacts the choices of the other, and accounting ordinarily chokes Asset Protection's chain when they start chomping at the bit.
+Social Services and Accounting tend to be joined at the hip in most systems and sectors, as their work often impacts the choices of the other, and accounting ordinarily chokes Asset Protection's chain when they start chomping at the bit.